Visiting Guatape, Colombia

-Guatape is a little town about 1.5 hours outside of Medellin that’s become kind of Instagram famous for its rainbow coloured streets and unique buildings.
+Guatape is a little town about 1.5 hours outside of Medellin that’s become Insta-famous for its rainbow coloured streets and unique buildings.
 In fact, it claims to be the most colourful town in the world.
-Lots of tourists and backpackers flock here from Medellin on an extremely overpriced day trip tour, which in my opinion is nowhere near enough time to appreciate this quirky little place.
+Lots of tourists and backpackers flock here from Medellin on an extremely overpriced day trip tour, which is nowhere near enough time to appreciate this quirky little place.
 I’m here to make the case as to why Guatape is worth way more than a few hours out of your travelling schedule!

-We stayed at Lake View Hostel, but treated ourselves to a private room which was more like a boutique hotel.
-It’s absolutely beautiful!
+We stayed at Lake View Hostel, but treated ourselves to a private room for the first time in ages which was more like a boutique hotel.
+It was absolutely beautiful!
 For about £25 a night we got a big, airy double room with our own full bathroom and a balcony overlooking the lake.
 By far the nicest room we had in South America and well worth the extra money as a treat.
 Guatape isn’t the sort of place you’ll be having late nights out partying, so a nice room to relax in is definitely appreciated!
-Check out Lake View Hostel on Hostelworld.

 As if Lake View couldn’t get any better, it has an amazing Thai restaurant on the top floor which opens in the evenings.
 It’s so authentic and was hands down one of the best meals I’ve had in South America (Asian food over everything)!
 We went all out as it was Valentines Day and got veggie spring rolls, satay beef and Thai red curry with sea bass.
 All was so fresh and absolutely delicious, and I definitely didn’t expect to find good Thai food here!

 We also ate in a little vegetarian cafe called Namaste on the main waterfront strip a couple of times, which was also good.
 Mainly sells veggie pizzas, pastas and breakfasts and is open all day.